Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Proof of Theorem

 On the other hand, $2p+q(1+f_{i+j-1}(d'))=1+p+qf_{i+j-1}(d')=1+f_{i+j}(d'+2^{i+j-1})=1+f_{i+j+1}(2d'+2^{i+j})$ with $2d'+2^{i+j}<2^{i+j+1}$. \end{enumerate} \end{proof}

 Now we are ready to prove Theorem~\ref{t:goldenfractal}.

-\begin{proof} \begin{enumerate} \item One needs to see that, for the case when $p=\phi-1$, the sequence described in Lemma~\ref{l:struct} is closed under addition.
-This is a direct consequence of Lemma~\ref{l:key}. \item Suppose that $M$ is a non-bisectional normalized mold of granularity $2$.
+\begin{proof} \begin{enumerate} \item One needs to see that, for the case when $p=\phi-1$, the set described in Lemma~\ref{l:struct} is closed under addition.
+This is a direct consequence of Lemma~\ref{l:key}. \item Suppose that $M$ is a normalized nonbisectional fractal monoid of granularity $2$.
 Then its first period is $\{1,1+p\}$ for some $p$ with $0<p<1$.
-By Lemma~\ref{l:struct}, the second and third periods of the mold must be
+By Lemma~\ref{l:struct}, the second and third periods of the tempered monoid must be

 where the elements in each period are presented in increasing order.